 Religious Buildings and Areas

 Religious buildings are common places for believers to gather, seek guidance, or shelter.
 Construction of great houses of worship or other holy sites is common to religions.
-Consider if your fictional religion has these places too, or if worship is less public and more personal.
+Consider if your fictional religion has churches, temples, or other important locations, or if worship is less public and more personal.
 Often religious buildings will resemble one another, will be full of iconography, and will be purpose built for the fulfillment of religious rituals.

 Religions often have their own set of laws or codes.
 The most common of these forbids the murder of a fellow human being.
 Other common religious guidelines include:

 - Spreading the religion to non-believers

 Frequently believers of a faith adorn themselves in garb specific to that belief.
 Robes, head coverings, sandals, prayer bead necklaces are all common.
 Consider if your fictional religion uses a specific type of clothing or fashion.

 Religions will have rites and ceremonies specific to that faith.
 There may be formal attire worn, highly ordered customs followed, or specific vows or oaths taken.

 - Union or Wedding Rites

 - Celebration of God(s)